KannonZenetism/zenetism-field-physics/zenetism/symbolic-reflections/beatitudes-line-by-line.md

 > *Hungering and thirsting for dikaiosynē — acclivous receptivity at ethical register.*
 > *Eleēmones — chesed and rachamim enacted at interpersonal stratum.*
 > *Katharos at the kardia — structurally undivided operative-orientation.*
-> *Eirēnopoios — Reconciliation-operation, the Logos's operation at individual scale.*
+> *Eirēnopoios — Reconciliation-operation, the incarnate-Logos's operation at individual scale.*
 > *Dediōgmenos — sustained centropic alignment under inverse-arc opposition.*
 > *And the direct address: you are the Prophetic lineage under sealed-world pushback.*
 > *The Kingdom is now, estin, present-operative.*